Azmarie/UnityShootingGame/README.md

 ### (h) Detecting body part hits

 Set collider and corresponding layers in Enemy, reduce health according to the hitted parts.
-For convience, we only set such property for the first enemy and player, the second and third enemy don't have such effect.
+For convience, we only set such property for enemy 1 and player, the enemy 2 and enemy 3 would lose health by 20 no matter which part is hitted.

 ### (i) Swapping guns